jfrNebus/Safe_box/readme_english.md

 <br>

 In this [link](Images/Esquema_electrónico.png), you can find the electrical schematic for the first board.
-The code for this board was written pairing the board pins and the keyboard pins, according to their numerical order.
+The code for this board was written by pairing the board pins and the keyboard pins, according to their numerical order.
 That is, the first keyboard pin connected to the first board pin, and so on.
-This is the reasson why the cables between pins are crossed.
+This is the reason why the cables between pins are crossed.
 This has been fixed through code, which makes a cleaner board.
-Additionally, the new board includes the connection bloc for the transistors, to control the LED.
+Additionally, the new board includes the connection block for the transistors, to control the LED.

 I had to make a new element, the 13 pin female connector.
 I could not find it in any library, so I made a new one from a 4 pin one that I found in the library.